Marker Logo

 this topic list: War, US Civil.

 Location.
 35° 46.786′ N, 78° 38.329′ W. Marker is in Raleigh, North Carolina, in Wake County.
 It is in Downtown.
-Marker is on East Morgan Street, on the left when traveling east.
+It is on East Morgan Street, on the left when traveling east.
 The marker is on the grounds of the NC State Capitol.
 Touch for map.
 Marker is at or near this postal address: 45 E Morgan St, Raleigh NC 27601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Geodetic Survey Stones (within shouting distance of this marker); Charles Duncan Mc Iver (within shouting distance of this marker); Andrew Johnson (within shouting distance of this marker); State Capitol (within shouting distance of this marker); N.C.
+At least 8 other markers are within walking distance of this marker: Geodetic Survey Stones (within shouting distance of this marker); Charles Duncan Mc Iver (within shouting distance of this marker); Andrew Johnson (within shouting distance of this marker); State Capitol (within shouting distance of this marker); N.C.
 Pharmaceutical Association (within shouting distance of this marker); Presidents North Carolina Gave The Nation (within shouting distance of this marker); Worth Bagley (within shouting distance of this marker); N.C.
 State Capitol (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Raleigh.

 Zebulon Baird Vance Memorial (left side) image.
 Click for full size.

-Photographed By Paul Jordan, March 7, 2011
+Photographed by Paul Jordan, March 7, 2011

 2. Zebulon Baird Vance Memorial (left side)